collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Browser Versus Local

 Some things we can do in the GitHub website in the browser.
 We cannot do everything in the browser.

-Sometimes we need to work on the code in our local development environment.
+Sometimes we need to work on the code in a local development environment on our computer.

 For example, the code in the DjangoCon US website repo is for a website.
 We cannot run it on GitHub.
-We sometimes need to make a copy of the code on our computer, install any necessary software, run the code in a local browser, and make changes to the code.

 </td></tr>